evansmwenda/Laravel-Chat-System/README.md

 4. Start the queue worker to process jobs `php artisan queue:work`

 5. Navigate to `http://localhost:8000` and register an account and navigate to `/users` to send a message

+## Admin Dashboard

+1. Navigate to `http://localhost:8000/admin` to access the admin panel using the credentials below
+    email: `admin`
+    password: `password`